 Resolving CMS Issues

 Magento’s Admin Panel lets you edit current pages or add new pages through the CMS section.
+However, Magento CMS pages have certain reputation of vanishing or being not as responsive as you would like to.

 The CSM editor allows using custom layouts for various pages using defined values for that page, which is stored in the database.
 You can create static blocks on your page, style them according to your design, add customer contact form and widgets to it.